Location:

 the road back towards Chagford, go around a right hand bend and the socket

-stone is in the gateway facing you on the next bend in the road, about 200
+stone is in the field facing you on the next bend in the road, about 200

 yards from the farm.
 Alternatively, walk up North Hill Lane from Leigh